FlyingMatrix/react-llm-agent/README.md

 - **Task II: Code Generation**:

-  > Implement a Python command-line to-do application with separated modules for logic, storage, and CLI, The system should allow users to add tasks, list tasks, and mark tasks as completed.
+  > "Implement a Python command-line to-do application with separated modules for logic, storage, and CLI, The system should allow users to add tasks, list tasks, and mark tasks as completed."

 - **Responses** from `ReAct-LLM-Agent`: